bt3gl/building_blog/content/linux_intro.md

 $ ls -lrS
 ```

-* To list the names of the 10 most recently modified files ending with .txt:
+* To list the names of the ten most recently modified files ending with .txt:

 ```
 $ ls -rt *.txt | tail -10